aces/Loris/README.CentOS7.md

 This document contains supplemental details on how to perform a basic CentOS 7.x install of LORIS.
 Note that the main README in LORIS assumes that LORIS is being run on Ubuntu.

-This Readme assumes some familiarity with UNIX, MariaDB (MySQL) and Apache.
+This Readme assumes some familiarity with Linux, MariaDB (MySQL) and Apache.

 For further details on the install process, please see the LORIS GitHub Wiki CentOS Install page.